 The first step to creating an outstanding and effective resume is ensuring that it looks visually appealing.
 You want to make sure that the reader knows you are a mature and respectable individual who will be an asset to their school district.

-The appearance of your resume and cover letter speak greatly about the person writing it.
+The appearance of your resume and cover letter speaks immensely about the person writing it.
 Use a crisp, appealing design that looks like its rightful place should be in an employer or hiring manager’s hand.
 Ask, “Just by looking at these documents, would I hire myself?”

 1. Don’t Use a Basic Resume Template